kartva/keymashed/README.md

 The userspace code interacts with the eBPF filter using the `bpf_obj_get` and `bpf_map_update_elem` functions from `libbpf`.

 ### Real-time UDP streaming
-I decided to re-invent the Real-time protocol from scratch, with a focus on reduci90ng copies as much as possible.
-It makes heavy use of the `zerocopy` crate.
+I decided to re-invent the real-time protocol (RTP) from scratch, with a focus on reducing copies as much as possible.
+It makes heavy use of the `zerocopy` crate and const generics and supports `?Sized` types.
 The result is some rather complex Rust code that I'm quite happy with.
+Have a look at the [rtp module](rust-userspace/src/rtp.rs) if you're curious.

 ### Video Codec